supremex04/Run/README.md

 # Run
-Creating an interpreter for my language Run in Go.
+This will be an interpreter for my language Run in Go.